Reap_and_Sow

 We are still working in silos.

 So often we take a reductionist, rather than intersectional, approach to food or food systems change.
-We consider food tourism as separate from food systems issues, agriculture as separate from work on diet related disease.
+We consider food tourism as separate from food systems issues, agriculture as separate from work on diet-related diseases.

-Real-change looks like integration, and mutual objectives being achieved across the sectors described.
-It looks like councils and city organisations finding long-term opportunities to achieve shared goals, in the more organic, collaborative way they were at the beginning of pandemic.
+Real change, looks like integration and mutual objectives being achieved across the sectors described.
+It looks like councils and city organisations finding long-term opportunities to achieve shared goals, in the more organic, collaborative way they were at the beginning of the pandemic.

-The climate crisis means there is little time left for silo’ed working.
+The climate crisis means there is little time left for siloed working.
 Food work needs to be considered (and funded) as a holistic whole.
-Changing farming and agricultural systems, should be tied to rural development and youth enterprise objectives, which could in-turn be connected to how urban communities engage with local food systems, which in turn delivers diet and well-being outcomes, or loneliness and isolation benefits for citizens.
+Change in farming and agricultural systems should be tied to rural development and youth enterprise objectives, which could in turn be connected to how urban communities engage with local food systems, which in turn delivers diet and well-being outcomes, or loneliness and isolation benefits for citizens.

 What does a truly inclusive, regenerative food economy look like?
 And what opportunity does it provide for us to view economic development from a new perspective?

 The world ‘sustainability’ has been go-opted.
-It has been used so widely that it no longer means anything .
+It has been used so widely that it no longer means anything.
 I prefer ‘regenerative.’
-Regeneration is in keeping with the ability of natural systems to grown back from almost anything - a stump, a root, a nubbin.
+Regeneration is in keeping with the ability of natural systems to grow back from almost anything - a stump, a root, a nubbin.
 If you’re barely alive, you’re not dead.
 I’m a great believer in a come-back.

 Global examples of innovation